Cassidy Rain Berghoff didn’t know that the very night she decided to get a life would be the night her best friend would lose his.

 - Rain is a likable girl, but she is not a perfect person.
 For example, she says, “I wasn’t the kind of girl who hung out at the trailer park.
 I didn’t want a reputation like Lorelei’s.”
 Where did Rain pick up these attitudes?
 How does her perspective about the trailer park and Lorelei change over the course of the book?

 - On the roof, Rain tells Galen that she hates football and he agrees.
-Why do you think they say these things?
+Why do you think they say this?
 How does it tie into grief for Rain’s mother and what’s going on inside the house?

 - Dmitri creates a mural for Rain on her sidewalk.
 Why do you think he does this?
 What do you think is the message behind his mural?

-- At the Fourth of July Carnival, Mrs. Owen donates half of the merchants’ association tent to Dmitri and Marie.
+- At the Fourth of July Carnival, Mrs. Owen donates half of the merchants’ association tent proceeds to Dmitri and Marie for the trip.
 Rain wonders if she did so for votes, out of a guilty conscience, or as an act of kindness.
 What do you think and why?

 - Rain decides that Galen’s actions regarding her and Queenie were motivated by his mother’s influence.
 Do you agree?
 How does finding out these past events affect Rain’s feelings toward Galen?
 How does she deal with that?